 Polysemy.
 A second alternative explanation is based on the observation that adjectives have multiple related senses. van Dantzig et al. (2011), for instance, showed that an adjective like plain might be interpreted as a predominantly visual or a predominantly gustatory property, depending on the item it modifies (fabric, respectively, food).
 Since their meaning differs depending on the nominal context, one could assume that highly polysemous adjectives would be perceived to be less typical.
 To investigate if polysemy affects the judgment of typicality, we collected a direct measure of polysemy.
 This was done by counting the number of senses for each adjective by checking them against the senses listed in the 14th edition of the Dutch Van Dale dictionary (den Boon, Geeraerts, 2005).
 The number of senses hypothesis was confirmed for a single category only, description of someone’s character, r(30) = -.44, p <.05.
 No other correlations were significant.
 These findings suggest that neither the number of contexts in which adjectives occur nor the number of senses they have systematically affects the perceived typicality.

 Altogether, none of the factors we investigated provided a full account of the graded structure, neither in terms of the strength of the correlation nor in the scope of categories under investigation.
+These results corroborate the earlier findings by Larochelle, Richard and Pineau (2000).
+They used a categorization task and found that well-defined categories such as seasons, numbers, or part of the human anatomy fail to show a typicality effect after other factors are taken into account.
+Importantly, in their studies a dissociation was found with natural categories where a similarity-based category structure determined typicality, even when a number of other factors are controlled.
+The current findings for adjectives are therefore in line with a similarity-based explanation of graded structure common to natural categories.

 Semantic Structure